Razorbacks fall again as Georgia wins 10th in a row | Arkansas Democrat Gazette

 The Bulldogs (12-3, 2-0 SEC) won their 10th consecutive game.
-It is the fourth-longest win streak in program history.
+It is the fourth-longest win streak in program history and longest since the 1946-47 season.

+“Coming in we felt like we were the better team and we played like it,” Georgia guard Justin Hill said on the Bulldogs' post-game radio show.
+“Hats off to Arkansas, they’re a really good team, too, but we got the job done tonight."

 Georgia led by as many as 13 points in the first half and 34-24 at halftime.
 The Bulldogs held off a second-half surge until the Razorbacks (9-6, 0-2) went cold in the closing minutes.